 Viddla was launched in March 2017 and offers a range of digital films to you as a library patron.
 Connected libraries are displayed when a movie is selected for viewing.
 The service is a complement to commercial streaming services and the intent is to provide relevant films selected on the basis of quality, width and consistency with the principle of accessibility for all.
-Every week new films are published in Viddla (#thursdaypremiere) and the film catalogue is growing continuously.
-By 2018 there were over 1300 films.
+On thursdays new films are published in Viddla (#thursdaypremiere) and the film catalogue is growing continuously.
+By 2019 there were over 1 500 films.

 To borrow movies your local library needs to be connected to Viddla and you must have a library card with a number and a PIN code.
 You can get the library card at your local library.